JvanKatwijk/dab-cmdline/README.md

 and dab-XXX-2 for executables made in example-2.
 Again, XXX is the name of the device chosen.

-Example-2 has as additional option to read from a file
+Example-2 has as additional options to read from a file, e.g.

 	mkdir build
 	cd build
 	cmake .. -DXXX=ON (where XXX is WAVFILES) make
+	sudo make install

+or to be connected to an rtl_tcp server

+	mkdir build
+	cd build
+	cmake .. -DRTL_TCP=ON
+	make
 	sudo make install

 The executable will be installed in /usr/local/bin, so yo need to have access rights.